-Public kindergartens and schools are managed by head teachers.
+Head teachers manage public kindergartens and schools.
 They assume two roles: that of a pedagogical leader and that of an executive manager.
 A kindergarten head teacher candidate shall meet the requirements for a kindergarten teacher or counsellor, and a school head teacher candidate shall meet the requirements for a teacher or a counsellor, namely at the school where he or she shall assume the position of a head teacher.
 They are also required to have at least 5 years of work experience in education, the title Advisor or Counsellor or at least 5 years the title Mentor, and have a headship license.